Azure/azure-c-shared-utility/devdoc/tlsio_adapter_overview.md

 There are two flavors of the `tlsio_adapter` middle layer to handle these two different cases.
 * The **tlsio_adapter_basic** is for TLS implementations that don't use sockets.
 It consists of two files: `tlsio_adapter_basic.c`, and the shared file `tlsio_adapter_common.c`.
-These files encapsulate the final `xio` callbacks, error handling, option handling, platform adapter functions, read buffering, and validation of `xio_create` parameters.
+These files encapsulate the final `xio` callback, error handling, option handling, platform adapter functions, read buffering, and validation of `xio_create` parameters.
-* The **tlsio_adapter_with_sockets** does all the same work as `tlsio_adapter_basic`, and in addition it provides the low-level `tls_adapter` with a socket wrapped in a platform-independent `socket_async` component.
-The `tlsio_adapter_with_sockets` does all the work of maintaining the socket, including creation, deletion, configuration, opening, and closing, so the low-level `tls_adapter` can simply use the `socket_async` as-provided.
+* The **tlsio_adapter_with_sockets** does all the same work as `tlsio_adapter_basic`, and in addition it gives the low-level `tls_adapter` a pre-configured socket wrapped in a platform-independent `socket_async` component.
+The `tlsio_adapter_with_sockets` does all the work of maintaining the socket, including creation, deletion, configuration, opening, and closing, so the low-level `tls_adapter` can simply use the `socket_async` as provided.
 It consists of two files: `tlsio_adapter_with_sockets.c` and the shared file `tlsio_adapter_common.c`.

 ## The low-level tls_adapter

 ### Common functions
 Low-level `tls_adapter` components all implement the functions declared in `tls_adapter_common.h`.
-This file declares all of the `tls_adapter` functions except for object creation:
+This header file declares all of the `tls_adapter` functions except for object creation:

 ```c
 typedef struct TLS_ADAPTER_INSTANCE_TAG* TLS_ADAPTER_INSTANCE_HANDLE;